 Click Set item tax to select a tax rate to use for credit purposes.

-Choose whether you want to refund the customer’s card, credit their balance, or credit outside of Stripe (e.g., cash).
+Choose whether you want to refund the customer’s card, credit their balance, or credit outside of Stripe (for example, cash).

 Click Issue credit note to submit the credit note.